A unifying approach to diffusive transport in annealed heterogeneous media: Randomly Modulated Gaussian Processes

-The RMGP defined through Eq.~(\ref{eq:LJE_def}) provides such a unifying framework, organizing the realm of diffusion models within a three-dimensional parameter space (Fig.~\ref{fig:model_space}).
-The first axis represents first-order correlations, encoded in the matrix $C$, ranging from Markovian dynamics to exponentially correlated processes (e.g., Ornstein-Uhlenbeck (OU) process) and power-law correlated ones (e.g., fBm).
-The second axis characterizes the nature of modulations $J_i$, which may be deterministic (Bm, OU, fBm), a random constant (gBm, ggBm), a stochastic process with a positive asymptotic mean $\langle J_\infty \rangle > 0$ (CTRW-Exp, DD-Exp, SD-Exp, SD-Pow), or a freezing process with $\langle J_\infty \rangle = 0$ (CTRW-Pow, ATTM).
-The third axis corresponds to correlations of random modulations, which may be absent (CTRW-Exp), exponentially decaying (DD-Exp, SD-Exp), or power-law decaying (CTRW, ATTM, DD-Pow, SD-Pow).
+While the above list is far from exhaustive, the diversity of the presented models reflects the complexity of experimentally observed diffusive behaviors and highlights the need for a unified framework for their classification and comparison.
+The RMGPs defined through Eq.~(\ref{eq:LJE_def}) provides such a unifying framework, organizing the realm of diffusion models within a three-dimensional parameter space (Fig.~\ref{fig:model_space}). \begin{enumerate} \item The first axis represents first-order correlations, encoded in the matrix $C$, ranging from (i) Markovian dynamics (no correlation), (ii) exponentially correlated processes (e.g., Ornstein-Uhlenbeck (OU) process), to (iii) power-law correlated processes (e.g., fBm). \item The second axis characterizes the nature of modulations $J_i$, which may be (i) deterministic (e.g., Bm, OU, fBm), (ii) a random constant (e.g., gBm, ggBm), (iii) a freezing process with $\langle J_\infty \rangle = 0$ (e.g., CTRW-Pow, ATTM), (iv) a stochastic process with a positive asymptotic mean $\langle J_\infty \rangle > 0$ (e.g., CTRW-Exp, DD-Exp, SD-Exp, SD-Pow), (v) {\clr a stochastic process with infinite mean $\langle J_\infty \rangle = \infty$ (e.g., L\'evy flights)}. \item The third axis corresponds to correlations of random modulations, which may be (i) absent (e.g., CTRW-Exp), (ii) exponentially decaying (e.g., DD-Exp, SD-Exp), and (iii) power-law decaying (e.g., CTRW, ATTM, SD-Pow). \end{enumerate}